-Once the report is ordered, our proprietary software performs a digital footprint investigation of your candidate, sourcing the entire Internet, not just a short list of sites.
-From there, the report is created and reviewed by 3-tiers of experienced fcra certified analysts.
-The report is released to the person who ordered it within 48 business hours.
+Once a report order is initiated, our proprietary software performs a digital footprint investigation of your candidate locating user-generated, publicly available content.
+After sourcing the entire Internet–not just a shortlist of sites – a report is created and reviewed by three tiers of experienced FCRA-certified analysts.
+The report is generally available within 1 business day.

-Content matched to subject will be reviewed and flagged for ONLY negative content in the following areas: Potentially Unlawful Activity, Potentially Violent Behavior, Racism and/or Demonstrations of Intolerance, Sexually Explicit Material.
+Content matched to subject will be reviewed and flagged in the following areas:

-Yes, we are the only Social Media CRA who’s process and product has been reviewed by the FTC.
-Contact us to view a copy of our Letter of Review from the Federal Trade Commission’s Division of Privacy and Identity Protection.
+Yes, we are the only Social Media CRA whose service has been reviewed by the Federal Trade Commission or any regulatory body.
+View a copy of our Letter of Review from the FTC’s Division of Privacy and Identity Protection here.

 You could be!
-From hiring managers to HR directors to CEOs, you are putting your company at risk if you are “Googling” your candidates in-house.
-Best practice is to have a third party conduct social media screenings and tracking social media activity on your behalf.
+From hiring managers to HR directors to CEOs, you may be putting your company at risk if you are “Googling” your candidates in-house.
+Best practice is to have a third party conduct social media screenings and monitoring social media activity on your behalf.

 Never.
 Social Intelligence only reviews user generated, publicly available information.
 Hacking, asking for a password, “friending” or relying on “hearsay” information to make an employment decision could result in legal consequences for your organization.
 Please consult your legal counsel for specific recommendations for your organization.